Latin America's wine regions you might not know about

 Colombia may also surprise you as it is largely a tropical country but it does produce wine.
 Here the solution was to grow grapes at altitude, in order that the vines got their necessary daily dose of temperature fluctuation.
 However, serious wineries are rare in the country.
 The best of the bunch is probably Marqués de Villa de Leyva near Sutamarchán.
 The producer even claims that the winery was formed through a combination of inspiration and insanity!
 That probably highlights the complexity of wine production here.

 About 220km south of Lima, the coastal plains of the Ica region are the heartland of the Peruvian wine industry.
-On either side of the city of Pisco are the towns of Chincha, Ica, Moquegua and Tacna, Peru’s viticultural centers.
+On either side of the city of Pisco are the towns of Chincha, Ica, Moquegua and Tacna, Peru's viticultural centers.
 With its dry, desert climate, sandy soil and natural irrigation from the Andes, Ica is an oasis of fertile land amid the northern edges of the Atacama Desert.
 In fact, Tacama winery is probably the one you will see on winelists most when over in Peru.
-If you dream of tasting it, you can get it here.

 Bolivia is not exactly world-renowned for its wine, but you don't want to miss the wines produced 'at the highest altitude in the world' (about 2,800m above sea level).
 Much of the wine crop is destined to Singani, the national spirit, but small wineries are available around Tarija too.
 Ok, don't expect Bolivian wines to become the next big thing but you just may be pleasantly surprised.
 Because don't forget that higher elevation means more sunlight, which concentrates the flavors and aroma of the wine, and it also helps the juice age faster.
 Bolivian winemakers even claim that their two-year old wines are similar to six-year old wines from elsewhere in terms of smoothness and balance!